Generalized Unitarity Method for Worldline Field Theory: Observables in worldline field theory

-In other words, $z$ represents an external state whose energy is real and on-shell, $\mathfrak{z}$ and $\bar{\mathfrak{z}}$ represent external states whose energies are complex and the on-shell conditions are evaluated on the conjugate energy.
-Note that in our prescription, all instances of $\omega^2$ is replaced by $\bomega \omega$, so that the numerators of amplitudes with complexified kinematics are at most linear in each worldline energy.
+where the real-kinematics relation $\bomega=\omega$ has been imposed before taking the on-shell limit.
+These usual amplitudes are fully independent of $\omega$.
+In other words, $z$ represents an external state whose energy is real and on-shell, whereas $\mathfrak{z}$ and $\bar{\mathfrak{z}}$ represent external states whose energies are complex, with the on-shell conditions evaluated on the conjugate energy.

 Such complexification is not unusual in amplitude-based methods.
-For instance, while the three point amplitudes of massless spin-1 particles in four dimensions has no support for real kinematics, they have one-dimensional support in complex kinematics in spinor-helicity variables, where one can choose either the angle or square brackets to vanish so that the amplitude is non-vanishing in the complex kinematic space.
+For instance, while the three-point amplitudes of massless particles in four dimensions have no support for real kinematics, they have one-dimensional support in complex kinematics in spinor-helicity variables, where one can choose either the angle or square brackets to vanish so that the amplitude is non-vanishing \cite{Benincasa:2007xk}.
+Note that the usual spinor-helicity complexification scheme does not modify momentum conservation because the conserved real momenta are quadratic in the spinors.
+In contrast, our worldline amplitudes can be defined for real $\omega$ (with $\bomega=0$, or vice versa), because energy conservation is modified.

-With these newly defined amplitudes, the worldline cuts factorize as:
+With these definitions, the complexified worldline cuts are imposed by requiring the analytic continuation of the integrand to factorize as: